t-guan/t-guan.github.io/_projects/(5) Wind Turbine.md

 Before I graduated UBC, the turbine team was able to build a rudimentary prototype of the turbine and attached it to a small motor to generate a few Watts of energy.
 Since my tenure, the turbine project has further developed and is aimed for a completion sometime next year.

-{% include elements/figure.html image="/assets/images/windturb/turbgif.gif" caption="Gear Box Model based on McMaster Carr Parts" %}
+{% include elements/figure.html image="/assets/images/windturb/turbgif.gif" caption="First Test of Prototype" %}